Lab4US/gpu-short-course/README.md

 This is a repository for the “Digital Signal Processing with GPUs — Introduction to Parallel Programming” short-course.

-Note: this course is still a work-in-progress effort, so in the future we will supplement it with new materials and examples.
-To be informed about any changes in the future, you can press the "Star" and "Watch" buttons, which you can find in the upper right corner.
+Note: To be informed about any changes in the future, you can press the "Star" and "Watch" buttons, which you can find in the upper right corner.
 Thanks!

 ## Contents
-- slides — decks of slides for the presentation;
+- slides — decks of slides for the presentation,
 - exercises — Jupyter notebooks with CUDA code examples to run,
-- cfg - configuration files
+- cfg - configuration files,
+- utils - utility Python scripts.

 ## Organization
-The short-course is organized by [us4us Ltd.](http://us4us.eu/) and [IPPT PAN](http://www.ippt.pan.pl/en/). pre-recorded on [IEEE IUS-2021](https://2021.ieee-ius.org/short-courses/).
+The short-course is organized by [us4us Ltd.](http://us4us.eu/), [IPPT PAN](http://www.ippt.pan.pl/en/), and .
+The pre-recorded lectures will be available for IUS 2021 "Ultrasound Signal Processing with GPUs — Introduction to Parallel Programming" short-course participants.

-In both cases the links will be provided by email to the registered participants.

 ## Jupyter notebooks